jiriks74/astronvim_config/README.md

 - [vimtex](https://github.com/lervag/vimtex)
   - A plugin for, you guessed it, LaTex
   - I have not yet learned LaTex, so I haven't tried this plugin out.
+  - This plugin needs you to have LaTeX installed on your system.
+To see more go to the [vimtex repository](https://github.com/lervag/vimtex)
   Hopefully I'll learn it and try out this plugin soon
 - [markdown-preview.nvim](htps://github.com/iamcco/markdown-preview.nvim)
   - Plugin for live markdown preview in a web browser